WordPress Text Color And Size Edit

 8 – As you can see, all you need to do is copy and paste the codes to surround the text that you want to change.
 Once you have done that you can click the blue “Update” button on the right-hand side to save your changes.

-Please note: This tutorials for WordPress.org blogs.
+Please note This tutorial is for WordPress.org blogs.
 If you are still using a WordPress.com blog the process may be slightly different.
 To utilize the full power of WordPress you may want to consider transferring your WordPress.com blog to WordPress.org.

 You will see all this WordPress text color options a much more text edition possibilities on all our WordPress themes to expand your options and design.